JakeWharton/dependency-watch/README.md

 $ dependency-watch await --help
 Usage: dependency-watch await [OPTIONS] COORDINATES

-  Wait for an artifact to appear on Maven central then exit
+  Wait for an artifact to appear in a Maven repository then exit

 Options:
   --interval DURATION  Amount of time between checks in ISO8601 duration
-                       format (default 1 minute) --ifttt URL          IFTTT webhook URL to trigger (see https://ifttt.com/maker_webhooks) --repo URL           URL of maven repository to check (default is Maven Central)
+                       format (default 1 minute) --ifttt URL          IFTTT webhook URL to trigger (see https://ifttt.com/maker_webhooks) --repo URL           URL or well-known ID of maven repository to check (default is "MavenCentral").
+Available well-known IDs:
+                       "MavenCentral", "GoogleMaven".
   -h, --help           Show this message and exit

 Arguments: